-I was asked to return to teaching by Rugby High School and Northampton High School since when the results of my classes have remained very good.
+I was asked to return to teaching by Rugby High School and Northampton High School since when the results of my classes remained very good.
 In my last year at Rugby High 95% of a large sixth form class in a non selective sixth form achieved A*/B grades.

-I have also been asked to run the school's English G.C.S.E revision programme.
+I was also asked to run the school's English G.C.S.E revision programme.
 My A Level Literature pupils' work has been singled out for praise by the exam board and a GCSE candidate who achieved B grades in her 'mock' exams sought my help and was marked at A* for both Language and Literature.
 Her comments may be available.

 I was born in Colwyn Bay Conwy to a Welsh speaking mother but moved to London for my education.